5 Smoother project-based collaboration

 - This isn't a list, why not?

-Since this mode is on automatically in this project, as we work in the doc/learning.qmd file through the sessions, we’ll get lots of experience using it.
+Since this mode is on automatically now, as we work in the doc/learning.qmd file through the sessions, we’ll get lots of experience using it.

 Time: ~10 minutes.